Lemoncode/webpack-by-sample/version 4/00 intro/02 import/README.md

 ## Prerequisites

-You will need to have Node.js installed in your computer.
+You will need to have Node.js (at least v 8.9) installed in your computer.
 In order to follow this step guides you will also need to take sample _00 BoilerPlate_ as a starting point.

 ## Steps